mxochicale/PhD/README.md

 > University of Birmingham, U.K. (2014-2018)

+This is the source repository for reports of my Ph.D.
+There is also a repository for poster submitted at internal events at at University of Birmingham U.K.
-This is the source repository for reports advances and posters of my Ph.D.
-I am doing my Ph.D at University of Birmingham U.K which is fully funded by the Mexican Council of Science and Technology (CONACyT).
+This Ph.D. research project is fully funded by the Mexican Council of Science and Technology [(CONACyT)](http://www.conacyt.gob.mx/).

-# reports
+# Reports
 * 3 Month Report
   * feedback
   * report